asottile/recipes/breakfast/banana_bread.md

 4. Put in baking dish / brownie tin / muffin tin / etc.
 5. Bake until top is light brown and an inserted toothpick comes out clean.

+## also try

+- try adding a handful or two of chocolate chips

 ## adjustments

 The original recipe had not quite enough sugar.
 I also usually make a half